Nagasaki Deep Dive: Things to Do, Places to Stay, and Where to Wander

 The Nakashima River & The Teramachi District

+There is a specific kind of peace in the streets surrounding the Nakashima River.
+Beyond the famous stone arches of the Spectacles Bridge, the riverbanks offer a calm escape from the city’s traffic.
 If you follow the water toward the mountains, you’ll stumble into the Teramachi (Temple) District.
-This area is a beautiful, silent labyrinth of traditional architecture and old merchant homes.
-Walking here feels like stepping into a woodblock print; the air is cooler, the streets are paved in stone, and the scent of incense often drifts from the temple courtyards.
+This area is a quiet maze of traditional wooden architecture and old merchant homes.
+Walking here feels like stepping back in time; the air is cooler, the streets are paved in stone, and you can often smell incense drifting from the temple courtyards.

 The Hidden Lanes of Kaji-machi